A laryngotracheal cleft is a rare birth defect that causes an opening between the upper airway passage and the esophagus.

 There are four classifications of laryngotracheal clefts, depending on the exact location of the cleft:

-- Type I - this is the mildest form and features a gap between the larynx and esophagus, located above the vocal cords.
+Type I is the mildest form and features a gap between the larynx and esophagus, located above the vocal cords.

-- Type II - this is located below the vocal cords and extends into the lower cartilage of the larynx.
+Type II is located below the vocal cords and extends into the lower cartilage of the larynx.

-- Type III - this extends beyond the larynx and into the trachea.
+Type III extends beyond the larynx and into the trachea.

-- Type IV - this is the most severe form and features a gap that extends further down the trachea.
+Type IV is the most severe form and features a gap that extends further down the trachea.

 There are no known causes for why a laryngotracheal cleft may form during fetal development.